oracle-livelabs/developer/dotnet-adb-quickstart/networking/networking.md

     ![Start VCN wizard](./images/start-wizard.png " ")

-3. Complete the following fields:
+3. Complete the following fields.
+Modify the default settings if they don't match the below values.

     |                  **Field**              |    **Value**  |
     |----------------------------------------|:------------:|